AdelHamed-X/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File #04 creates an empty file called hello
 File #05 adds execute permissioin to the owner of the file hello File #06 adds multiple permissions to user, group and other.
+File #07 adds multiple permissions to user, group and other.
+File #08 adds multiple permissions to user, group and other.